-Compensation for occupational injuries and diseases COID is a government body that is mandated to compensate workers who have been injured at work or have contracted a disease and illness at work.
-In South Africa, the government enacted this act to protect workers from injuries or contracted diseases from work.
+Compensation for occupational injuries and diseases COID is a government body that is mandated to compensate workers who have been injured at work or have contacted a disease and illness at work.
+In South Africa, the government enacted this act to protect workers from injuries or contacted diseases from work.
 Compensation for Occupational Injuries and Diseases Act No 61 of 1997 state that “To provide for compensation for disablement caused by occupational injuries or diseases sustained or contracted by employees in the course of their employment, or for death resulting from such injuries or diseases, and to provide for matters connected therewith”.
 Therefore COID is there to protect and safeguard workers when they are injured and to make sure that companies support their compensation by paying your tariffs.

 To provide for compensation for disablement caused by occupational injuries or diseases sustained or contracted by employees in the course of their employment, or for death resulting from such injuries or diseases, and to provide for matters connected therewith.